tsitu/mht-testbed/README.md

 Certain files (like wisdom values and populations) are generated by Travis CI when the master branch is pushed.

-To build these files locally, run `npm install` then `npm run build`.
+To build these files locally, run `npm install` then `npm run build`

 ### :barber: Coding Style